-Section 1.
-Employees shall be eligible to use paid sick leave after 30 calendar days of service with the Employer.
-Employees shall earn sick leave as of their date of hire in accordance with the following schedule:
+Section 1. a.
+Supervisors shall be eligible to use paid sick leave after 30 calendar days of service with the Employer.
+Supervisors shall earn sick leave as of their date of hire in accordance with the following schedule:

-Maximum Sick Leave Entitlement Per Year
+Maximum Sick Leave Entitlement Per Year: